Jane: Ah, Newfields has a thing for out-of-date chauvinstic heros. Why else would he salute a paragon of feudalistic values such as Cervantes?

 Dear Miguel,

 Since you profess to be Christian, let me appeal to your conscience.
 Now that you have taken Catalina as bride, shouldn't your demeanor be más circunspecto?
-Recently I have heard rumors about a peasant maid you're consorting with and fear she'll cause you nothing but grief.
+Recently I have heard rumors about a peasant maid you're consorting with & fear she'll cause you nothing but grief.

 - Timotei